7 Strategies I'm Using To Become Less Selfish & More Selfless

-1. Listen.
-As someone with a Sociology minor, I always think it’s extremely important to not be ethnocentric.
-To be a good listener, you have to let go of your own beliefs—even for just a moment in time.
-You can’t be thinking of your next words or move—or that your own thoughts are better and more worthwhile.
-Listening to the people around us, really listening, promotes positive self-growth—and closer, less selfish relationships.
+To be a good listener, I've learned that you have to let go of your own beliefs—even for just a moment in time.
+When someone else is talking, you can’t be planning your next move or thinking about how your own perspective is "better" or more worthwhile.
+Really listening to the people around us promotes closer, less selfish relationships.

-2. Put your needs last.
-When you’re a partner in a marriage or a parent, you learn about the necessity of putting someone else’s needs before your own.
-Sometimes, doing what another person needs rather than what you want surprisingly leads to your own happiness as well.
+I've found that sometimes, doing what another person needs rather than what you want ultimately keeps your needs met, too.
 Do you really care what you eat for dinner?
 Does the laundry actually have to be done now when a good game is on?
 Too often we waste our energy on making a point to just be “right;” when the thing is, there is usually more than one “right” route anyway.
-Try occasionally putting other people’s needs before your own—and you might find that your own desires are changed and met.

-3. Put yourself in their shoes.
-Over the weekend, my husband got up with our two-year-old daughter when she woke at 3 a.m.
-Already sick and overly tired this epitome of an unselfish person, my husband, did everything he could to either get her back to sleep or keep her happy.
-When a bath and her favorite music and toys had failed, he finally took her on a drive.
-Our little girl fell asleep with her daddy driving slightly below the speed limit on a deer populated country road at dawn.
-Imagine my husband’s disgust when a ginormous truck rode his bumper and held down the horn.
-Now this person had to see our sleeping lady from the truck’s vantage point.
-Even if they hadn’t, really?
-The next time you judge someone or act unkindly remember that life exists outside that check-out line or highway—and cut people some slack.
+Over the weekend, my exhausted husband got up with our two-year-old daughter when she woke at 3 a.m.
+He did everything he could think of to try to get her back to sleep: When a bath and her favorite toys didn't work, he took her on a drive.
+Our little girl fell asleep with her dad driving slightly below the speed limit on a country road at dawn... then a truck held down his horn behind him.
+If the other driver had seen our sleeping lady in the backseat, maybe they would have acted differently.

 “If you think only of yourself, if you forget the rights and well-being of others, or, worse still, if you exploit others, ultimately you will lose.
 You will have no friends who will show concern for your well-being.
 Moreover, if a tragedy befalls you, instead of feeling concerned, others might even secretly rejoice.
 By contrast, if an individual is compassionate and altruistic, and has the interests of others in mind, then irrespective of whether that person knows a lot of people, wherever that person moves, he or she will immediately make friends.
 And when that person faces a tragedy, there will be plenty of people who will come to help.” –Dalai Lama